-Come and join this self-guided cycling holiday through the north-east region of Brittany in France.
-You shall discover by bike the maritime city of Saint-Malo, the wonderful medieval abbey of Mont St Michel and the fortified town Dinan with its ramparts and 14th-century castle.
+Come and join this self-guided cycling holiday through the northeast region of Brittany in France.
+You shall discover by bike the maritime city of Saint-Malo, the wonderful medieval abbey of Mont St Michel, and the fortified town Dinan with its ramparts and 14th-century castle.
 This area is steeped in history being the border of the Duchy of Normandy and the Kingdom of France.
 On this bike vacation, you shall cycle through the rolling countryside as you come across the walled fortified towns of the region.
 Amaze at the emerald-green sea that is often experienced on this coastline.
-You have the option to take a day trip to the Island of Jersey, just off the coast of France but part of the United Kingdom.
-The Channel Islands of the UK (Jersey of one of these) was the part of the UK which was occupied by German in the second World War.
+You have the option to take a day trip to the Island of Jersey (subject to the availability of ferries), just off the coast of France but part of the United Kingdom.
+The Channel Islands of the UK (Jersey of one of these) was part of the UK which was occupied by German in the second World War.

 Mont Dol close to St Malo